 Webelos Den Overnight Campouts

 Webelos dens go on overnight campouts.
-Each Webelos Scout camps with his parent or guardian.
-The campers learn the basics of Boy Scout camping, under the direction of the Webelos den leader.
-Sometimes, leaders from a Boy Scout troop may join you.
+Each Webelos Scout camps with their parent or guardian.
+The campers learn the basics of Scout camping, under the direction of the Webelos den leader.
+Sometimes, leaders from a troop may join you.

-Webelos dens also have joint overnight campouts with a Boy Scout troop.
-Each Webelos Scout has a parent or guardian with him on these joint campouts, too.
+Webelos dens may have joint overnight campouts with a Scout troop.
+Each Webelos Scout has a parent or guardian with them on these joint campouts, too.

 Council-Organized Family Camps